soutobias/home-interview-write-integrate-climate-loss-calcs/README.md

 ## Exercise 4: Live Interview Frontend Development

 ### Task Description
-Develop a small frontend application during the live interview that interfaces with the backend to upload `data.json`, calculate losses, and display the results.
+Develop a small React frontend application during the live interview that interfaces with the backend to upload `data.json`, calculate losses, and display the results.

 ### Requirements
 - **User Interface**: Implement functionalities for file uploading, processing through a 'Calculate Losses' button, and result display.
 - **Functionality**: Ensure the application handles data upload, interacts with the backend, and displays the losses accurately.

 ### Instructions
-- Use the provided boilerplate code to set up the basic functionalities.
+- Use the provided boilerplate React code to set up the basic functionalities.
 - Focus on creating a user-friendly and effective interface.
 - Be prepared to discuss your implementation and design choices during the interview.